 Professional learning continues

-- GRIN teachers and tutors will attend three (two and a half hour) professional learning support sessions (one per term over three terms).
+- GRIN teachers and tutors will attend two (two and a half hour) professional learning support sessions.

 GRIN licensed school

 - School becomes a Licensed GRIN School, once professional learning is completed.

 - Professional learning and support for the teachers and tutors together.